Introduction

 Solution with T3 Monitoring:

-- Integration into existing monitoring (e.g., Nagios/Zabbix via API)
+- Integrates with existing monitoring (e.g. Nagios/Zabbix via API)

 - Automatic reports to the security team